 This is not an exhaustive list of all the snakes that inhabit the Mississippi River region.
 In fact, there are a total of 6 venomous snakes, only one of which we have covered (the timber rattlesnake).
 Others include cottonmouth (water moccasin), copperhead, coral snake, pygmy rattlesnake, and eastern diamondback rattlesnake.
 Of these, the cottonmouth is the only venomous water snake, not only on the Mississippi River but actually in all of North America.

 What Other Animals Live Along the Mississippi River?

-Snakes are by no means the only creatures which enjoy living in the Mississippi River’s environs.
+Snakes are by no means the only creatures that enjoy living in the Mississippi River’s environs.

 Several other animals, birds, mammals, and reptiles included, also call the area home.

-They include bull sharks making their way inland all the way from the Gulf of Mexico, American alligators lounging in nearby swamps, beavers which are capable of cutting up to a ton of wood per year, and North American river otters which are thriving once more in spite of nearly being hunted to extinction.
+They include bull sharks making their way inland all the way from the Gulf of Mexico, American alligators lounging in nearby swamps, beavers that are capable of cutting up to a ton of wood per year, and North American river otters that are thriving once more in spite of nearly being hunted to extinction.

 Summary of 12 Snakes of the Mississippi River

 Let’s round up the 12 snakes who make their homes on the Mississippi River: